ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-03-when-one-of-your-dba-colleagues-leaves-the-company-what-is-your-checklist.md

 We found a job that stopped running on the 'View History' of the job we could see the following message

-<blockquote>'EXECUTE AS LOGIN' failed for the requested login 'domain\username'.
+> 'EXECUTE AS LOGIN' failed for the requested login 'domain\username'.
 The step failed.

 <img src="https://claudioessilvaeu.files.wordpress.com/2020/09/sqlserveragent_job_errormessage-1.png" alt="" width="501" height="485" class="aligncenter size-full wp-image-2411" />